Ensono/stacks-terraform/azurerm/modules/azurerm-hub-spoke/README.md

 | <a name="output_subnet_names"></a> [subnet\_names](#output\_subnet\_names) | n/a |
 | <a name="output_subnets"></a> [subnets](#output\_subnets) | n/a |
 | <a name="output_vnets"></a> [vnets](#output\_vnets) | n/a |

+## EXAMPLES:
+---
+There is an examples folder with possible usage patterns.

+`example`

 <!-- END_TF_DOCS -->